17th/21st Lancers: Second World War

-Post-war
+Post-war activity

-In October 1946, the regiment was posted to Greece on internal security duties.
+In October 1946, the regiment was posted to Greece on internal security duties and famine relief.
 In October 1947, it deployed to the Suez Canal Zone and re-equipped as an armoured car regiment; it then moved to Palestine in 1948.
+At the time Palestine was in a state of civil war, with both Jews and Arabs fighting for independence both from each other and British rule.
+The Regiment was involved in the operation of armoured rail cars, frontier patrols and escort duties.
 The regiment returned home to Catterick Garrison later that year as RAC Training Regiment and then joined 20th Armoured Brigade and moved to York Barracks at Münster in December 1951.
 It transferred to 4th Guards Brigade Group and moved to Barker Barracks in Paderborn in August 1957.
 After briefly returning home in December 1959, it moved to Hong Kong in March 1960 from where it deployed units to Aden in October 1961.

 The regiment joined 20th Armoured Brigade Group and moved to Athlone Barracks at Sennelager in December 1962.
 After that it moved to Lisanelly Camp in Omagh in March 1968 from where it deployed a squadron to Libya in 1970.
 It then transferred to 4th Armoured Brigade and moved to Northampton Barracks in Wolfenbüttel in November 1972 from where it deployed units to Northern Ireland at the height of the Troubles.
 It transferred to 11th Armoured Brigade and moved to Wessex Barracks in Bad Fallingbostel in October 1974 from where it again deployed units to Northern Ireland.
 It returned home re-locating to Bovington Camp as RAC Centre Regiment in December 1977 and then went back to West Germany to join 4th Armoured Brigade becoming based at Swinton Barracks in Münster in November 1980.
 A squadron was sent to Northern Ireland to undertake guard duties at the Maze Prison in December 1982.

 After deploying two squadrons to the Persian Gulf in September 1990 for the Gulf War, the regiment returned to the United Kingdom later in the year.
 In 1993, with the reductions in forces after the end of the Cold War, the regiment was amalgamated with the 16th/5th The Queen's Royal Lancers to form the Queen's Royal Lancers.

+Battle honours

+The regiment's battle honours were as follows: